MirjamC/eyra_benchmark_ocr/README.md

 # Eyra benchmark for ocr

 __Goal:__
-* preparing algorithms that can be used to be submitted to the EYRA benchmark platform, with a page.xml as output
+* preparing algorithms to be submitted to the EYRA benchmark platform, with a page.xml as output
 * search for a state-of-the art similarity measure.

 __Outcomes:__